91juhwang/TIL/Ruby/Interview_Questions.md

   * Namespace - to avoid naming crashes

   * stateless helper methods - without needing a class, bag of multiple methods.

 ## Questions

+  * what is class?

+    * First class instance

   * What is the difference between a lambda, a block and a proc?
-[I have gotten this one at every Ruby interview I've been in]

-  * How do you sort an Array of objects by a particular attribute?
-What is a better way to do sorting with ActiveRecord?
+    * Proc is a reusable block that can be passed around.
+It acts very similar to Lambda, but lambda checks for the arguments and throws an error if invalid numbers of arguments are passed.
+Proc returns nil when the arguments are incorrect.
+Block is a way of grouping lines of codes, statements and logics.

   * What are some of your favorite gems?
 What are their alternatives?

+    * pry,

   * In Ruby, which is generally the better option: a recursive function or an iterative one?